13 Ways to Add a Forum to WordPress With Minimal Fuss

 Why Forums Are Pretty Awesome

 Part of what makes forums so great was already covered above.
-Their versatility and ability to act as a platform for community are the obvious standouts.
+Their versatility and ability to act as a platform for the community are the obvious standouts.
 But the benefits go beyond those surface attributes, especially with regard to forum use on WordPress.

 1. Setup is Simple